Conformal geometry

 In mathematics, conformal geometry is the study of the set of angle-preserving (conformal) transformations on a space.

 In a real two dimensional space, conformal geometry is precisely the geometry of Riemann surfaces.
-In space higher than two dimensions, conformal geometry may refer either to the study of conformal transformations of what are called "flat spaces" (such as Euclidean spaces or spheres), or to the study of conformal manifolds which are Riemannian or pseudo-Riemannian manifolds with a class of metrics that are defined up to scale.
+In space higher than two dimensions, conformal geometry may refer either to the study of conformal transformations of what are called "flat spaces" (such as Euclidean spaces or spheres), or to the study of conformal manifolds that are Riemannian or pseudo-Riemannian manifolds with a class of metrics that are defined up to scale.
 Study of the flat structures is sometimes termed Möbius geometry, and is a type of Klein geometry.